Runs a load job as defined in a YAML formatted control file.

 The default source-to-target mapping is based on a match of column names as defined in this section and the column names in the target TABLE.
 This default mapping can be overridden using the MAPPING section.

 - Optional.
-Specifies the name of the input XML transformation passed to gploadl.py.
-For more information about XML transformations, see "Loading and Unloading Data" in the Greenplum Database Administrator Guide.
+Specifies the name of the input transformation passed to gpload.
+For information about XML transformations, see "Loading and Unloading Data" in the Greenplum Database Administrator Guide.

-- Optional.
-Specifies the location of the XML transformation configuration file that is specified in the TRANSFORM parameter, above.
+- Required when TRANSFORM is specified.
+Specifies the location of the transformation configuration file that is specified in the TRANSFORM parameter, above.

 - Optional.
-An integer that specifies the maximum length of a line in the XML transformation data passed to gpload.py.
+An integer that specifies the maximum length of a line in the XML transformation data passed to gpload.

 - Optional.
 Specifies the format of the source data file(s) - either plain text (TEXT) or comma separated values (CSV) format.
 Defaults to TEXT if not specified.
 For more information about the format of the source data, see "Loading and Unloading Data" in the Greenplum Database Administrator Guide.